Cimex hemipterus: Life cycle

-Cimex hemipterus exhibits a hemimetabolous life cycle, which means the insect goes through multiple nympal life stages, where their body shape and feeding behavior closely resembles that of the adult stage.
-The eggs of C. hemipterus have been known to hatch anywhere from 4-12 days after being laid.
+Cimex hemipterus exhibits a hemimetabolous life cycle, which means the insect goes through multiple nymphal life stages, where their body shape and feeding behavior closely resembles that of the adult stage.
+The eggs of C. hemipterus have been known to hatch anywhere from 4–12 days after being laid.
 This species goes through five nymphal stages before developing into an adult, with each stage of nymphs being involved in human blood-feeding.
-The first four nymphal stages each go through an average development time of 3-4 days, while the fifth nymphal stage develops in 4-5 days.
+The first four nymphal stages each go through an average development time of 3–4 days, while the fifth nymphal stage develops in 4–5 days.
 Compared to C. lectularius, C. hemipterus goes through slightly longer developmental phases.
-Adults can live anywhere from 6-12 months, with females typically living longer than males.
+Adults can live anywhere from 6–12 months, with females typically living longer than males.

 Insecticide resistance

 Following widespread use of DDT in the 20th century, DDT resistance among C. hemipterus has been reported among populations in tropical and subtropical regions.
 This has caused re-emergences of widespread C. hemipterus infestations in countries in the southern hemisphere, such as Australia and Sri Lanka.
 Resistance to pyrethroids has also been reported.